 Your collections are pages where you store lists of things you want to check out and cross them off once you’ve done so.
 If you search, you’ll find hundreds and hundreds of different lists.

 I got very starry-eyed and had lots of lists in my first bujo setup and have since learned the collections I do use and those that gathered dust.
-In my blog post collection for instance, I jot my ideas down here and they run into pages and pages that are not consecutive but added as I need.
-Which goes to show why your index will be so useful.
-Other collections that have stuck around are books I want to read, recipes I want to try and local places/restaurants I want to check out.
+In my blog post collection, for instance, I jot my ideas down here and they run into pages and pages that are not consecutive but added as I need.
+Which goes to show why your index will be so helpful.
+Other collections that have stuck around are books I want to read, recipes I want to try, and local places/restaurants I want to check out.